ankranidiotis/cppso/README.md

 | Late 13|(0, 7)|(0, 1813)|(0, 1813)|(0, 3576)|(0, 1862)|(0, 7810)|
 | Late 14|(0, 7)|(0, 1140)|(0, 1140)|(0, 1650)|(0, 1202)|(0, 2514)|
 | Late 15|(0, 0)|(0, 0)|(0, 0)|(0, 80)|(0, 60)|(0, 1280)|

+Solutions have been derived by running CP-PSO algorithm at workstations with very low performance (max 8 vCPU) and limited time.
+Compared to other researchers' available computational power (60 - 64 vCPU), our solutions can certainly get improved on a faster machine.